Financial Aid

 Financial Aid Process

-1. Apply for admissions with an Admissions Representative at EIT, or apply online to get the admissions process started
+1. Apply for admission with an Admissions Representative in person at EIT or apply online to get the admissions process started.

 3. Create an account (FSA ID) at www.studentaid.gov